Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/assets.md

 Side loading would be where the assets are packaged alongside your plugin.dll.

 You may have noticed that we include a postbuild command to copy the `Assets` directory into the games plugin directory.
-Although this allows for easy development iteration though being able to change assets without recompilation, it is not so easily distributable to users, and must be packaged side by side with your released plugin also.
+Although this allows for easy development iteration though being able to change assets without recompilation, it is not so easily distributable to users, and must be packaged side by side with your released plugin, and exposes your assets to being directly modified by the user.

 `<Exec Command="xcopy &quot;$(ProjectDir)Assets&quot; &quot;$(VALHEIM_INSTALL)\BepInEx\plugins\JotunnModExample\Assets\&quot; /S /Y" />`